wp-plugins/gfontr/readme.txt

 This plugin does not write CSS for you but call all the fonts selected in the backend page, making them easy for you to use by just changing your CSS file.

 == Changelog ==

+= 1.1 =
+* Update font list with latest from the Google font directory

 = 1.0 =
 * Fix a bug where you could not unselect a font if it was the only one included.